evhub/coconut/DOCS.md

 ### Unicode Alternatives

-Coconut supports unicode alternatives to many different operator symbols.
-The unicode alternatives are relatively straightforward, and chosen to reflect the look and/or meaning of the original symbol.
+Coconut supports Unicode alternatives to many different operator symbols.
+The Unicode alternatives are relatively straightforward, and chosen to reflect the look and/or meaning of the original symbol.

 ##### Full List